gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    This specification does not allow usage of DTLS 1.2 renegotiation to avoid race conditions and corner cases in the interaction between the parallel DTLS connection mechanism and the keying of SCTP-AUTH.
-In addition renegotiation is also disabled in some implementations, as well as dealing with the epoch change reliable have similar or worse application impact.
+In addition, renegotiation is also disabled in some implementations, as well as dealing with the epoch change reliable have similar or worse application impact.